dhellmann/pymotw-3/source/csv/index.rst

 Use :func:`reader` to create a an object for reading data from a CSV file.
 The reader can be used as an iterator to process the rows of the file in order.
-For example:
+For example

 .. include:: csv_reader.py
     :literal: